bbauska/W3Cx-5of5/README.md

 <h4>Example 2: Primary language declaration</h4>

-For a wide variety of reasons, it&apos;s important for a browser to know what language your page is written in, including font selection, text-to-speech conversion, spell-checking, hyphenation and automated line breaking, text transforms, automated translation, and more. <b>You should always indicate the primary language of your page in the &lt;html&gt;
+<p>For a wide variety of reasons, it&apos;s important for a browser to know
+what language your page is written in, including font selection, text-to-speech conversion, spell-checking, hyphenation and automated line breaking, text transforms, automated translation, and more. <b>You should always indicate the primary language of your page in the &lt;html&gt;
 tag</b>.
 Again you will learn how to do this during the course.
-You will also learn how to change the language, where necessary, for parts of your document that are in a different language.
+You will also learn how to change the language, where necessary, for parts of your document that are in a different language.</p>

 <h5><b>Check #2: The HTML tag has a lang attribute which correctly indicates
 the language of your content.</b></h5>